 When an external agency is involved, the DSLO should discuss with the relevant external agency what action should be taken in regards to informing the parents or legal guardians of the child or young person.
 It is not the expected responsibility of the DSLO to inform parents or legal guardians if this is part of the protocol of the external agency.
-When it is not part of the protocol of the external agency or if the external agency fails to inform parents or legal guardians then it becomes the responsibility of the DSLO to inform parents or legal guardians of any safeguarding concerns or investigations affecting their child.
+When it is not part of the protocol of the external agency or if the external agency fails to inform parents or legal guardians then it becomes the responsibility of the DSLO to inform parents or legal guardians affecting their child.